-CIA students pursuing their AOS have the opportunity to complete Cornell University’s School of Hotel Administration program in four to five semesters.
-You do have to complete your AOS and fulfill the Cornell transfer application requirements.
+Research the curriculum and opportunities at the School of Hotel Administration program to be sure they fit with your career goals.
+Attend an information session, hosted monthly at CIA with dates posted on the Main Menu (CIA’s student portal).
+Complete your CIA associates degree and fulfill the Cornell transfer application requirements.
 If accepted, you will be awarded transfer credits based on your CIA grades.
-The School of Hotel Administration has already pre-approved the CIA curriculum in evaluating transfer credits, resulting in an accelerated award of transfer credits to CIA students (50 transfer credits for Culinary Arts or Baking & Pastry Arts graduates).
-View School of Hotel Administration specific transfer information, request an application interview, or view the collaborative degree program brochure for more details.
+The School of Hotel Administration has already pre-approved the CIA curriculum in evaluating transfer credits, resulting in an accelerated award of transfer credits to CIA students (currently 50 transfer credits for Culinary Arts or Baking & Pastry Arts graduates).
+This translates to four or five semesters at Cornell.
+View School of Hotel Administration specific transfer information, request an application interview, or view the printable Collaborative Degree Program brochure.

 Is this a guaranteed acceptance to Cornell?

 Cornell is an Ivy League institution and requires all applicants to meet its standards for admission.
 You must apply and be accepted into the School of Hotel Administration as a transfer student, at which point you will be eligible for the pre-approved transfer credits outlined in the Collaborative Degree Program, based on your grades at the CIA.

 Cornell seems very competitive.
 How will I qualify for the program?